apollographql/apollo-server/docs/source/deployment/heroku.md

 Replace `node index.js` with whichever command you use to start your Apollo Server instance.

 > A Procfile is not _required_ to run Apollo Server on Heroku.
-If you don't provide a Procfile, attempts to run the `start script` that's defined in your `package.json` file.
+If you don't provide a Procfile, Heroku attempts to run the `start script` that's defined in your `package.json` file.

 ## Deploying the project